frannnkkyy/frannnkkyy/README.md

 > The source code is private because the application was developed for internal company use.

-### ServiceNow Project
+### Ipsum Technology

 **IT Intern — Remote**
-June 2024 – December 2024
+September 2024 – November 2024

+-Developed a prototype for an online learning platform using React, JavaScript, Tailwind CSS and Firebase.
+-Built interfaces for course navigation, learning progress and certificates.
+-Configured Firebase for authentication and data storage.
-- Configured basic ServiceNow functionalities
+-Completed basic ServiceNow configuration and familiarization exercises.
-- Managed incidents and requests through tickets
-- Adjusted simple workflows and business rules
-- Configured user interface policies in a practice environment
-- Collaborated remotely and documented technical processes

 <p>
   <img src="https://img.shields.io/badge/ServiceNow-4C9B64?style=flat-square&logo=servicenow&logoColor=white" alt="ServiceNow">